 A UK-wide process, incorporating the QAA Code of Practice for Research Degree Programmes and the Concordat to Support the Career Development of Researchers, enables institutions to gain the European Commission’s ‘HR excellence in research’ badge, acknowledging alignment with the principles of the European Charter for Researchers and Code of Conduct for their Recruitment.

-The University has submitted its 8-year review and an action plan for the period 2020-2022 as part of its application for reaccreditation through the HR in Excellence scheme.
-The submission can be downloaded from the right hand side of the page.
+The University has successfully retained the HR Excellence in Research accreditation following its 8-year external review.
+The review documentation and an action plan for the period 2020-2022 can be downloaded from the right hand side of the page together with the external reviewers report.

 In Spring 2018 the HREIR award was successfully retained after a process of internal review.
 The reviewers made particular reference to the progress made against our previous action plan and noted our forward looking actions for the coming period.
 Our next review is due in 2020.